Professional Context

 💡 Expert Advice & Considerations

-Don't bother trying to use AI to write your opinions from scratch, but do use it to help with the tedious task of researching and organizing relevant case law and statutes.
+Veterans know to avoid depending on this system to write your opinions from scratch, but do use it to help with the tedious task of researching and organizing relevant case law and statutes.

 Advanced Prompt Library